Jacques E. Levy research collection on Cesar Chavez

 Conditions Governing Access

 Restricted Fragile in boxes 53-76 and broadside folder 1043 may only be consulted with permission of the appropriate curator.
-Preservation photocopies or photographic prints for reference use have been substituted in the main files.
-The original audiotapes are restricted.
+Preservation photocopies or photographic prints for reference use have been substituted in the main files for boxes 74-76 and broadside folder 1043.
 Series X, Assassination Plot, boxes 44-49, and the material in box 77, is restricted.
 For further information, consult the curator.

 Boxes 53-73 contain audiovisual material.
 Restricted fragile.
 Reference copies may be requested.
 Consult Access Services for further information.

 Immediate Source of Acquisition